velipso/nightmare/docs/midi.md

 Yamaha for karaoke.

-Chunks *should* be immediately one after another, and most files follow that rule -- however, a few files have junk data between chunks (for example, a string of repeated bytes like `00 00 00 ...`).
+Chunks *should* be immediately one after another, and most files follow that rule -- however, a few files have junk data between chunks (for example, a string of repeated bytes like `00 00 00 ...`), or data that *looks* useful, but I can't figure out how to decode it.
+The best strategy is probably to start searching 7 bytes backwards (in case the previous track reported too large a Data Size), and search forward looking for known Chunk Types until the end of the file.
-A robust decoder might want to search the area around the end of a chunk for the next chunk, skipping over repeated byte data, including searching backwards in case the previous chunk reported a Data Size too large.

 The chunk stream starts with `'MThd'`, and *should* only contain `'MThd'` once.
 In practice, all MIDI files I've seen start with `'MThd'`, but some also have `'MThd'` chunks in the middle of the